What is health literacy? Definition and resources

 Resources for understanding difficult medical terms

-For individuals looking to improve their health literacy, there are ample resources for understanding difficult medical terms.
+For individuals looking to improve their health literacy, there are many resources that can help with understanding difficult medical terms.
 Below are some we recommend:

-At Antidote, we’re committed to making finding clinical trials a patient-centric process.
+At Antidote, we’re committed to improving health literacy and equity in clinical research.
+Our team works hard to make finding clinical trials a patient-centric process.
 Check out our helpful guide regarding how to read clinical trial listings, and see what trials you may be eligible for by clicking the button below.